All-India Muslim League: Early years

 Sultan Muhammad Shah (Aga Khan III) was appointed the first honorary president of the Muslim League, though he did not attend the Dhaka inaugural session.
-There were also six vice-presidents, a secretary, and two joint secretaries initially appointed for a three-year term, proportionately from different provinces.
+There were also six vice-presidents, a secretary, and two joint secretaries, initially appointed for a three-year term, proportionate to the representation from different provinces.
 The League's constitution was framed in 1907, espoused in the "Green Book," written by Mohammad Ali Jauhar.

 Aga Khan III shared Ahmad Khan's belief that Muslims should first build up their social capital through advanced education before engaging in politics, but would later boldly tell the British Raj that Muslims must be considered a separate nation within India.
-Even after he resigned as president of the AIML in 1912, he still exerted a major influence on its policies and agendas.
-In 1913, Mohammed Ali Jinnah joined the Muslim league.
+Even after he resigned as president of the AIML in 1912, he continued to exerted a significant influence on its policies and agendas.
+In 1913, Muhammad Ali Jinnah joined the Muslim league.

 Intellectual support and a cadre of young activists emerged from Aligarh Muslim University.
 Historian Mushirul Hasan writes that in the early 20th century, this Muslim institution, designed to prepare students for service to the British Raj, exploded into political activity.
 Until 1939, the faculty and students supported an all-India nationalist movement.
 After 1939, however, sentiment shifted dramatically toward a Muslim separatist movement, as students and faculty mobilised behind Jinnah and the Muslim League.